swharden/SWHarden.com/content/blog2/2012-06-24-introduction-to-pic-programming-from-an-avr-guru.md

 tags: ["microcontroller", "obsolete"]
 ---

-# Introduction to PIC Programming for AVR users

 __I'm not ashamed to say it: I'm a bit of an ATMEL guy.__ [AVR microcontrollers](http://en.wikipedia.org/wiki/Atmel_AVR) are virtually exclusively what I utilize when creating hobby-level projects.
 Wile I'd like to claim to be an expert in the field since I live and breathe ATMEL datasheets and have used many intricate features of these microchips, the reality is that I have little experience with other platforms, and have likely been leaning on AVR out of habit and personal convention rather than a tangible reason.